 Pianist Awadagin Pratt plays Sarasota as part of SCA's Great Performers Series

 He has been busy since then, teaching, giving concerts, serving as artistic director of the Art of the Piano Festival, commissioning music and judging competitions.
-As well as conducting and performing at the White House, during the Clinton and Obama Administrations.

 On Wednesday, he'll be in Sarasota playing a variety of music, including a work by Peteris Vasks: Castillo Interior, which was commissioned by the Art of the Piano Festival as part of the Still Point music project.